Are you an aspiring business owner looking to sell candles, wax melts, or reed diffusers? If the answer is yes, then this guide is for you.

 The maximum recommended fragrance load for candles and wax melts is 10%.
 Reed diffusers, room sprays, or plugins can fall in a range between 15-25% depending on the product.

-Any hazardous bases used in your product - like augeo or alcohol - must also be present at the appropriate percentage in your CLP label.
+Any hazardous bases used in your product - like augeo or ethanol - must also be present at the appropriate percentage in your CLP label.

 If I'm not selling my products, do I still need a CLP label?